kathrynhoule/secondcards-react/README.md

 Ideally, if the user's cart is empty, the Cart page will display a message saying the cart is empty, and not show a button to checkout.
 In the future, the Checkout form will continue to be updated to be a full form, and the order summary will display all the info for the items in the user's cart at checkout.

-The Homepage currently displays nothing, but at the very least a component will be added to display some site info, and have a component for showing the lastest posts from the business' social media accounts.
+The Homepage currently has limited content, but will hopefully be updated to have a component for showing the lastest posts from the business' social media accounts.
 The About page will have minimal functions, and will mostly just be for displaying info about the company.

 The site as a whole will also need to be updated so that it functions properly and looks good at multiple screen sizes, as most of the previous media queries for the site are now outdated after all the site changes that have been made.
+The only section that is compatible with mutliple screen sizes is the product card section on the shop page.